skx/pam_pwnd/README.md

 Assuming nothing is broken you should:

-* Be prompted for your password, only once, as expected.
+* Be prompted for your password.
+  * Only once.
 * Receive your root-prompt.
+* See the results of the module logged to syslog.

 If things are horribly broken, such that you get segfaults or failures from _this_ module then you will probably be unable to run `sudo` to fix them, so for the duration of any installation you should ensure you have an open terminal/connection with `root` privileges.

-The module will log results to syslog, search for `pam_pwnd` to see them.
+The module will log its results to syslog, search for `pam_pwnd` to see them.